 The QDS rule is intimately linked to the importance of Fermi/Bose indistinguishability of the nuclei during the enzymatic process which implements a projective measurement onto orbitally symmetric molecular states.
-Mathematically, a Berry phase term, which encodes the Fermi/Bose indistinguishability leads to an interference between the multiple bond-breaking processes - one for each of the symmetry related molecular orbital configurations.
-For an orbitally non-symmetric molecular state this interference is destructive, thereby closing off the bond-breaking reaction - offering a mathematical description of the QDS rule.
+Mathematically, a Berry phase term, which encodes the Fermi/Bose indistinguishability, leads to an interference between the multiple bond-breaking processes-one for each of the symmetry-related molecular orbital configurations.
+For an orbitally nonsymmetric molecular state this interference is destructive, thereby closing off the bond-breaking reaction-offering a mathematical description of the QDS rule.

-In much of this paper we focused on simple molecules with a planar $C_n$ rotational symmetry about a particular molecular axis.
-In this case the Berry phase is determined by a "quasi-angular-momentum", $L{\text{quasi}}$ , set by the symmetry of the nuclear spin wavefunction.
-For this planar case our QDS rule predicts that an enzymatic bond-breaking transition implements a projective measurement onto $L{\rm quasi}=0.$
+In much of this paper we focused on simple molecules with a planar C_n rotational symmetry about a particular molecular axis.
+In this case the Berry phase is determined by a quasi-angular momentum, $L{\rm quasi}$, set by the symmetry of the nuclear spin wavefunction.
+For this planar case our QDS rule predicts that an enzymatic bond-breaking transition implements a projective measurement onto $L{\text{quasi}} = 0$.

-Our QDS rule leads to a number of experimental implications that we explored in Section V, including (i) a differential chemical reactivity of para- and orthohydrogen, (ii) a mechanism for inducing inter-molecular quantum entanglement of nuclear spins, (iii) a new, mass-independent isotope fractionation mechanism, (iv) a novel explanation of the enhanced chemical activity of "Reactive Oxygen Species" and (vi) illuminating the importance of ortho-water molecules in modulating the quantum dynamics of liquid water.
-For each topic we have only scratched the surface, and a more detailed exploration of these, and other experimental implications of QDS, will be left for future work.
+Our QDS rule leads to a number of experimental implications that we explored in Conceptual and Experimental Implications, including (i) a differential chemical reactivity of para- and orthohydrogen, (ii) a mechanism for inducing intermolecular quantum entanglement of nuclear spins, (iii) a mass-independent isotope fractionation mechanism, (iv) an explanation of the enhanced chemical activity of ROS, and (v) illuminating the importance of ortho-water molecules in modulating the quantum dynamics of liquid water.